GNOME/gnome-text-editor/README.md

 It works hard to keep track of changes and state even if you quit the application.
 You can come back to your work even if you've never saved it to a file.

+## Contributions

+ * __Please do not file issues for feature requests.__ Features must go through the design process first.
+File an issue at [Teams/Design/Whiteboards](https://gitlab.gnome.org/Teams/Design/whiteboards/) to start that process.
+In the end you should have a mockup, implementation specification, and breakdown of how that will change the existing code-base.
+ * Please __test Nightly before filing bugs__.
+You can install Nightly from Flatpak using `flatpak --user install gnome-nightly org.gnome.TextEditor.Devel`.

 ## Features

  * A simple editor focused on a solid default experience